-

 Updated Bookmarklet

-If you're using any of the modified or updated (i.e. blue- or purple-highlighted) ones, make sure you right-click and delete your old version - then drag up the modified (blue) version to your bookmarks bar.
+If you're using any of the modified or updated (i.e. blue- or purple-highlighted) ones, make sure you right-click and delete your old version - then drag the new version up to your bookmarks bar.

 More Site Manager-related bookmarklets will appear here as they are developed.